 The Bernstein Fellows Program identifies and supports the work of outstanding individuals already working in health services in these areas and share Jim’s commitment and passion for rural health.
-For more information on the Bernstein Fellows Program, click here.
+Learn more about the Jim Bernstein Health Leadership Fellows Program.

 Lance Goller, M.P.A.

-Lance is the Collective Impact implementer at Smartly United Early Childhood Collective, a partnership co-led by Smart Start of Transylvania County and United Way of Transylvania County.
-In this position, he will encourage conversations and collaboration across the county to facilitate children and their families in preparations for success in kindergarten.
-His work will draw on community members’ experiences and situations to gain insights into current assets and needs.
+Lance is the Grant Writer and Research Administrator at Mountain Area Health Education Center in Asheville.
+In this position, he develops funding and policies to improve health care research at MAHEC.
 Lance received a Master of Public Administration degree from Bernard Baruch College and has an extensive background in social justice for under-served populations, especially in the field of health care access.

 Rebecca Grandy, Pharm.D.